sunpy/sunpy-SEP/SEP-0002-revised.md

 Candidates for this project role are publicly nominated by the Board, after which at least two weeks for comment is allowed, and then the nominee must be confirmed by two-thirds of the active Project Members.

 The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as removing a Project Member.
-In the period between removal/resignation and new appointment, the Steering Committee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.
+In the period between removal/resignation and new appointment, the Steering Comittee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.

+# Modifications to SEP 2

+Due to the fundamental nature of this SEP, it would be inappropriate for the Steering Committee alone to have authority to approve modifications to it.
+Therefore, if this document is to be modified in any way, then those modifications shall be put to a vote of the Project Members.
+This vote shall require a 2/3s majority of those voting to approve the changes.

 # Code of Conduct